DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We tried ordering the categories alphabetically.
 But this would, for example, put ‘teaching knowledge and ability’ at the bottom even though it’s frequently used.

-So we put the reasons in an order which combines:
+So we put the reasons in an order which balances:

-- the order they’re likely to be checked by a provider - so, for example, references come later than qualifications
+- the order they’re likely to be checked by a provider - for example, references come later than qualifications
 - how often they’re used

 ### Not hiding reasons based on the details or stage of application